seagreen/state-of-haskell-bnf/README.md

 Simply make sure a BNF file is valid.

 ABNF: None yet.
-(Perhaps build wrapper around the abnf library?)
+Perhaps a wrapper around [parseABNF](https://github.com/Xandaros/abnf/blob/master/src/Text/ABNF/ABNF/Parser.hs#L40) should be built.

 EBNF: None yet.
 Ebnf2ps could do this, but it would also try to generate diagrams.